 The Board's main duties are to protect the overall mission and philosophy of the school, to support the head of school to implement this mission, to insure the long-term financial stability of the school and to set the policies within which it functions.

 The Board uses a committee structure.
 Subject to full Board approval, the Board president and head of school assign all trustees to a minimum of two committees and propose an agenda for each committee.
 Some committees invite non-board members, including faculty, to serve.
-Current committees are Building and Grounds, Development, Diversity, Education, Executive, Finance, Investment, Nominating, Public Relations, Tuition Aid and Values.
+Current committees are Building and Grounds, Development, Diversity & Education, Executive, Finance, Investment, Nominating and Tuition Aid.

 One of the distinguishing strengths of Burroughs is that a vast majority of the trustees have children enrolled in the school.
 Through day-to-day contact with their children and their children's friends and regular exchanges with faculty members, the trustees have an excellent means for hearing the concerns of the students and faculty, which help guide their deliberations and actions on behalf of the school.